marco-mart/Not-A-Team/problem.md

 **Display and describe your domain model.**

 ### 2.3 Product Functions (general)
+The user can play as John Smith.
+As John Smith you can fight enemies, jump/wall-jump, run around, etc..
 **Basic overview of the capabilities of your product.
 This is not your list of functional requirements, but an overview.
 Part of your problem statement might be good here.**

 ### 2.4 User Characteristics and Expectations

-The user will be able to play as John Smith.
+Our users are anyone who can use the arrow keys, but really, anyone who is interested in our product.
 **Describe your users and their abilities.**

 ### 2.5 Constraints